jmdejong/brokkenize/brokken_style_guide.md

 - Create a `const` for a number if that number has some meaning. (e.g. `const alphabetSize = 26`)
 - Create an Enum if there are multiple possible numbers.
 The actual number values should _not_ be hard-coded, because it looks to a user of your code like a number might be substituted for any other number.

-### PP: Prefer Prefix
+### PP: Prefer Prefix Increment/Decrement

 - Use `++x` instead of `x++` whenever possible.
 (The same for `--x` vs `x--`).

 This is because this instruction is quicker to execute.

-### GODO: NEVER use `goto`
+### GOTO: NEVER use `goto`

-If you ever use `goto`, you will be hunt and killed.
+- If you ever use `goto`, you will be hunt and killed.

+### Macros: Don't use them

+- Most things that in C is done with macros can be done with templates in C++.
+Use those instead, whenever possible.

 ### PO: Premature Optimization

-Premature Optimization is the root of all evil:
+- Premature Optimization is the root of all evil:
-Do not try to think for the compiler.
+  - Do not try to think for the compiler.

-Try to write _readable_ code instead.
+  -Try to write _readable_ code instead.

 ## Comments